About Us – Who We Are

 Jennifer- Teacher of Students who are Visually Impaired (TVI)

-“My most valuable knowledge has come from my clients as they share their feelings about the difficulties and challenges of living with vision loss.
-It is not an easy world to life in.”
+“As a Social Worker, one of the most important things you can do is to let people know they are not alone.”
 With the help of agency services, consumers can be helped to regain their sense of worth and the skills needed to live as independently as possible.
-The goal is to enable blind people to live and be treated as competent and respected individuals.
+By participating in all that AVI has to offer, most clients will achieve their personal goals.
+As an agency, out goal is to enable blind people to live and be treated as competent and respected individuals.

 Yolanda – Employment Placement Specialist